HomeHealth HubPain Management

 Managing rheumatoid arthritis

-Early diagnosis is vital to start treatment and prevent the condition deteriorating, leading to permanent joint damage.
-Because its symptoms are similar to other conditions, it can be hard for your GP to provide an accurate diagnosis, so you will need a referral to a hospital specialist to have blood tests.
+If you think you have symptoms of rheumatoid arthritis you must see a GP.
+Early diagnosis is vital to start treatment and prevent the condition getting worse, leading to permanent joint damage.
+Because its symptoms are like other conditions, it can be hard for your GP to provide an accurate diagnosis, so you will need a referral to a hospital specialist to have blood tests.

 Other types of joint pain